mihai20022/EuroBank_International/README.md

 ### Are there variables that are not relevant to the analysis

 It was decided that customer id is not relevant to the further analysis.
+It does not explain the customer churn.
 Consequently it will dropped from the dataset.

-Duplicates
+### Duplicates

 The dataset was also checked for duplicates using df.duplicated().sum()

-Are there variables in the dataset that are not relevant to the analysis
+### Are there variables in the dataset that are not relevant to the analysis

 Our team has decided to keep all the columns.
 However, we believe that some columms will have low feature importance: